Virginia jackknife accident attorneys

 Jackknife refers to the trailer of an 18-wheeler swinging to the side, creating an angle with the cab of the truck, which resembles a partially opened jackknife.
 When this happens, the trailer can hit other vehicles on the road, or even buildings if the truck is in a residential area.
 Trailers are big and heavy, weighing 80,000 pounds or more.
 When they are out of control, no one in the vicinity is safe.

 The GibsonSingleton Virginia Injury Attorneys team has worked with many clients involved in trucking accidents, and we have seen the devastation firsthand.
 No one should have to suffer because of someone else’s negligence.
-That’s why we fight for our clients to receive the justice and compensation they need.
+That’s why we work aggressively until our clients receive the justice and compensation they deserve.
 While we can’t change what happened, we can at least make sure our clients live a comfortable life.
-If you have been the victim of a jackknife accident, contact us today at (804) 413-6777 for a free consultation.
+If you have been the victim of a jackknife accident, contact us today at (804) 413-6777 for a FREE consultation.

 While jackknife accidents are not as common as other types of trucking accidents, such as underrides, they can still happen fairly frequently and easily.
 They usually occur when the driver loses control of the trailer, as the wheels lose contact or friction with the road.
 This is why the trailer will then swing out to the side.
 Scenarios that can cause that loss of contact include:

 - Malfunctioning auto parts

 No matter the reason for the jackknife, the end results can be devastating.
 Jackknife accidents often lead to catastrophic injuries and broken bones.
 They can also cause extreme property damage.
 When filing a claim for a trucking accident, always keep in mind what types of compensation you can be awarded if you win your case.